ZhuLiangyu123/ZhuLiangyu123/README.md

 👨‍🎓 I'm now a PhD student from Xi'an Research Institute of High-Tech.

-📖 My researches focus on deep Learning and its applications to computer vision and image restoration.
+📖 My researches focus on deep Learning and its applications to computer vision, image restoration and fault diagnosis.
 My current interests include diffusion model and image dehazing.

 📫 For academic exchange or cooperation, please feel free to email me at zhuliangyu2468@163.com